phone icon 888.881.1139 M-F: 6am - 7pm PST · Sat & Sun 9am - 1pm PST

 7 Reasons to Think about Estate Planning When Starting a New Business

 With everything that has to be done in order to begin a new business venture, it is easy to assign estate planning to the bottom of the list.
 The assumption is that estate planning and business development belong in two separate categories.
 Nothing could be further from the truth!
-Starting a new business is actually a great opportunity to stop procrastinating about your will and start getting your affairs in order.
+Starting a new business is actually a great opportunity to begin getting your affairs in order.
 That is because the evaluation, planning, and implementation process that surrounds starting a business should be a natural call to action for planning your estate.
 Below, there are seven ways that planning your estate will also help you make your business the best it can be.

 Starting the Conversation

 The idea of providing for your loved ones after your death is something most people agree is vitally important.
 Yet, with so many unwilling to begin basic estate planning, experts have wondered why it is so hard to convince people to move forward.
-According to Harris Interactive, there are three things that hold people back from estate planning.
+Multiple issues might hold people back from estate planning, including the following:

-• One in nine people without an estate plan say it is because they do not know where to begin or who to talk to in order to start the process.
+• Not knowing where to begin or who to talk to in order to start the process

-• Nearly 25 percent of people without a plan say it is because they do not have enough assets to make a will, trust, or other plan necessary.
+• Believing that they do not have enough assets to make a will, trust, or other necessary plan

 Simply talking about these three variables is enormously helpful in facing the future.
 When you begin to talk about life goals and what you will leave behind, you might decide that your business will be the best legacy you can give to your loved ones.
-This opens new and exciting possibilities about the future—possibilities that include growing and nurturing a company, not just dwelling on your eventual demise.
-As the Harris Interactive survey discovered, starting a conversation has great benefits on estate planning.
-For example, when living wills became newsworthy and were included under new government insurance regulations, the discussion had a great impact on the planning process.
-The Harris Interactive survey found that a majority of Americans now have some form of living will or a power of attorney for healthcare purposes, which is double the number of people who had living wills just a decade ago.
+This opens new possibilities about the future—possibilities that include growing and nurturing a company.
+Starting a conversation has great benefits on estate planning.

 If you are a business owner, then estate planning is definitely necessary and urgent.
 If you pass away without a will, trust, or other plan, then your assets will be divided according to the regulations of the state where you live.
-Taxes will be left up in the air, and there is no guarantee that your actual wishes will be observed.
-In fact, I can almost guarantee that they won’t be, since you did not make your preferences known.
-This can cause significant problems for loved ones left behind.
+Applicable taxes will need to be identified, and there is no guarantee that your actual wishes will be observed.
+This can cause significant problems for your surviving loved ones.

 What Is Estate Planning?